Chance Constrained Economic Dispatch Considering the Capability of Network Flexibility Against Renewable Uncertainties: Conclusion

 \section{Conclusion}

-Network flexibility has been incorporated into CCED problems to cope with the impact caused by renewable uncertainties.
-From the analytical form of the CCED problem, we have figured out how network flexibility play a role in the ED under uncertainties.
-The flexible line susceptances tune the base-case line flows and reduce the line capacities shrunk by uncertainties.
-Thus, network flexibility greatly contributes to transmission congestion mitigation and generation cost saving.
-Furthermore, we have proposed an efficient solver the CCED problem with network flexibility.
-Two convex subproblems with respect to generation variables and network variables are established using duality theory.
-Then alternately solving these two subproblems gives the solution to the original problem.
+Continuous-type network flexibility has been incorporated into the CCED problem to cope with the impact caused by renewable uncertainties.
+From the analytical form of the CCED problem, we have discovered that the flexible line susceptances tune the base-case line flows and reduce the line capacities shrunk by uncertainties.
+Thus, network flexibility greatly contributes to congestion mitigation and generation cost saving.
+Furthermore, we have proposed an efficient solver for the CCED problem with network flexibility.
+Using duality theory, we have established an SOCP master problem to optimize generation dispatch and a linear subproblem to optimize line susceptances.
+Alternately solving these two subproblems gives the solution to the CCED.
+The extension of the proposed method from Gaussian uncertainty to non-Gaussian uncertainty has also been made.
 Case studies have shown that the operational economy under uncertainties is much improved with the help of network flexibility.

 \ifCLASSOPTIONcaptionsoff

 \fi

 { }